 So it is likely that a separate project team can focus on getting this process implemented and validated.

 - The audit management process may not need to be initially tied to other EQMS systems, and those integrations can be implemented, at a later time, when the additional process(es) are ready.
 Even the common scenario where the initiation of a CAPA from an audit finding can be done manually until the CAPA system is up and integration has been accomplished.

-- The audit management process is relatively simple to setup, validate, and use.
-Typically, AssurX has found that there is not a lot of required configuration changes from our out-of-the-box audit management solution, so the system can be implemented, validated, and in use quickly.
-The added benefit here is that once one process is implemented and available, this can aid in getting early buy-in for the system and increase the momentum for getting other processes within the EQMS system rolled out.
+- The audit management process is relatively simple to set up, validate, and use.
+Typically, AssurX has found that there is not a lot of required configuration changes from our out-of-the-box audit management solution.
+The system can be implemented, validated, and in use quickly.
+The added benefit here is that once one process is implemented and available.
+This can aid in getting early buy-in for the system.
+Increase the momentum for getting other processes within the EQMS system rolled out.